genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The following options can be configured in the application:

-1. **FDR filter for differentially expressed genes** specifies the false discovery rate above which genes should be discarded from the analysis (default: FDR < 0.1)
+1. The **FDR filter for differentially expressed genes** specifies the false discovery rate above which genes should be discarded from the analysis (default: FDR < 0.1)
 2. **Metainfo key for dose value**.
 This specifies the metainfo key storing the